lankydan/corda-extendable-flows/corda-extendable-flows.md

 So what is going on here?
 The config says that the `SendMessageFlow` which normally interacts with `SendMessageResponder` will now route to `OverridingResponder` instead.

-To make everything a bit easier as well, the Cordform plugin provides the `flowOverride` method as part of `deployNodes`.
+To make everything a bit easier as well, the `Cordform` plugin provides the `flowOverride` method as part of `deployNodes`.
 This will then generate the configuration block above for you.
-The block shown above was generated using the code below:
+For the example above, the following code was used:
 ```groovy
 node {
   name "O=PartyA,L=London,C=GB"